sainRaghuveer/face-prep-assignment/README.md

 <br>

 # Screenshot
-- here is one screenshot you can see
+- here is screenshot you can see
 ## This will be default Route if anyone wants to access home page need to authenticate
 <img src="./infinite-scrolling/src/Images/login.png" alt="img"/>